sosy-lab/benchexec/doc/runexec.md

 (c.f. [runexecutor.py](../benchexec/runexecutor.py)).
 The result is a dictionary with the same information about the run that is printed to stdout by the `runexec` command-line tool.

+## Python 2 Compatibility

+While BenchExec in general requires at least Python 3.2, `runexec` should also work with Python 2.7, both when run as a stand-alone tool and when used as a Python module.
+This is also true for the `benchexc.check_cgroups` command that can be used to verify the [cgroups setup](INSTALL.md#setting-up-cgroups).